 I hooked up the adapter but it didn't work, and I found I couldn't log into the website with my login name.
 I called tech support.
 After some investigation they discovered that neither my first nor second order had gone through.
 They said the best thing to do would be to wait a few weeks until both orders completely cleared out of the system and then try again.

 As it happens, a friend of mine had also ordered CallVantage, and by this time I had learned through her that it was absolutely horrible.
 It frequently went out and since it worked through her cable modem she was told every time it stopped working she would have to turn off her modem and computer for 15 minutes then restart.
 Sound quality was poor and when I would talk to her there would be an Echo half the time.
 She had called tech support, and one person told her it would take a few weeks before the system "settled down," and that after that it would be better.
 Later a different tech person told her it would settle down in about 72 hours.

-It never actually settled down.
-She had a miserable time until she could switch back to a normal phone line.
-She said the service was clearly still in the beta testing stage and AT&T shouldnât be selling it until it actually worked.
-(When she got her first bill, they had charged her both the activation fee and the first month, although they had told her they wouldnât, and had actually charged her conventional rates for the first several days she had used the service, during which she had made some lengthy long distance calls, and she had to go through a series of support people to get these charges removed).
+So at this point I said, "Never mind, cancel my order, I don't want CallVantage."
+It was cancelled just at the end of November, and I thought that was the end of it.
 A couple of days before the end of December my phone went dead.
 I used my girlfriend's cell phone to call AT&T and they said they had cancelled my service because there was a port change request for my number.
 I said I had not ordered a change in service and they said I should call Verizon.
 Once again I told them Verizon wasn't my carrier, AT&T was, once again they insisted, and the operator at Verizon actually laughed when I told her my story and confirmed that I was not in their records.

 Finally after being on hold for 20 minutes the recording telling me to wait disappeared and after five minutes I gave up.
 They had asked for the cell phone number so they could call me back if we got disconnected, but they did not call me back, and I had no idea who I had last been talking to or how to contact them.
 I had also used up an hour of my girlfriend's minutes for nothing.

 They emailed me back to tell me to phone the repair department, although I had explained I had no way to make phone calls.
 I explained that to them again.
 They then told me that they were the CallVantage division (I had just used the contact AT&T form on the website) and couldn't help me.
-I said, are you telling me there is no way to contact anyone in repair by email and they sent me a url for a different form that contacted regular analog repair service.
+I said, "Are you telling me there is no way to contact anyone in repair by email" and they sent me a url for a different form that contacted regular analog repair service.
 It had taken them five days to send me to the right people.